 On "Go!" the first two players from each end start the left-handed speed dribble and shoot the left-handed lay-up.
 The next player on that end gets the rebound and speed dribbles up the other side.
 Players must speed dribble quickly and make most of their lay-ups to achieve the goal.

 If the team fails to make the goal, they run or do push-ups.
-If we have had a good practice with good effort, we give them a "second chance" by allowing everyone a chance to make a half-court shot.
-If just one player makes it, nobody has to run and instead they should celebrate as a team mobbing the shooter with lots of "high-5's" ... it's a fun thing and a good way to end practice on a positive note.
+If we have had a good practice with good effort, we give them a "second chance" by having everyone shoot a half-court shot.
+If just one player makes it, nobody has to run!
+So instead they should celebrate as a team mobbing the shooter with lots of "high-5's" - it's a fun thing and a good way to end practice on a positive note.

 Of course, you could run this drill with right-handed lay-ups as well, especially for younger teams and make the goal easier to achieve.